What is Your Personality Type? Type A, B, C or D?

 Did You Know?

 In the 1950s many doctors believed that people with type A personalities were more likely to suffer from coronary artery disease.
-This thoery was based on the idea that people with type A personalities tend to exhibit many risk factors involving stress (remember was stressed, no?).
+This thoery was based on the idea that people with type A personalities tend to exhibit many risk factors involving stress (remember our bunny - he was stressed, no?).
 Although this theory was later disproven, people with type A personalities tend to have traits (anxiety, stress, aggression etc.) that are in themselves risk factors for many illnesses.

 The Good News.....